 Bone idleness at the Tate

 For the last meeting of Tate trustees of which minutes have been posted on line (i.e. September 2012), only six of fourteen members bothered to show up.
 Perhaps it was raining.
 Trustees, you won’t need reminding, are there to oversee the vigilant running of quangos to ensure public interest is looked after.
-This is important when the Tate costs taxpayers […]
+This is important… Continue reading Bone idleness at the Tate

 Of cabbages and queens